 Many rehabilitation actions have occurred, and are underway, to improve the health of the Goulburn River and its fish community.
 These include revegetation, weed control and fencing of riparian areas, reintroduction of instream woody habitat, allocations of water for the environment, fish stockings and pest control.
 Regular monitoring of the fish community has occurred for over 10 years.
 Current research and monitoring programs include the Victorian Environmental Flows Monitoring and Assessment Program (VEFMAP) and Flow-MER (fish theme).
 Recent work has focused on the role of flows for spawning of Golden Perch and Silver Perch using drift net surveys, as well as links between flows and movements of these species using telemetry techniques.
-Organisations involved in rehabilitation and management of the Goulburn River and its fish community include the Goulburn-Broken Catchment Management Authority, DELWP, and the Victorian Fisheries Authority.
+Organisations involved in rehabilitation and management of the Goulburn River and its fish community include the Goulburn-Broken Catchment Management Authority, DEECA, the Victorian Fisheries Authority and Yorta Yorta Nation Aboriginal Corporation support rehabilitation and management of the lower Goulburn River and its fish community.